 Mid-career (10-20 years post-doctoral degree*) women psychologists with demonstrated leadership experience, strengths and goals who are APA members in good standing and

 - holding either full-time, paid faculty appointments at the associate professor or clinical associate professor level or above in academic or academic medicine settings.**

 - working 20 or more hours per week in clinical or consulting settings.
-If you are in a clinical setting, you must be a licensed psychologist to apply to the LIWP.
+If you are in a clinical setting, you must be a licensed psychologist to apply to the APA LIWP.

 Women of color, lesbian and bisexual women, transgender women and women with disabilities are strongly encouraged to apply.

 *If you are more than 20 years post-doctoral degree but view yourself as mid-career, you may apply but must provide careful justification for your application as a mid-career psychologist.